Research and evaluation for care closer to home

-Hospitals remain important and valued institutions, but citizens need access to timely intervention and treatment at a more local level, and capital investment needs to shift to meet this demand.
+Hospitals remain important and valued institutions, but citizens need access to timely intervention and treatment at a more local level.
+Capital investment needs to shift to meet this demand.
 In this case, the health estate – the physical infrastructure and the technology of health and healthcare – must also respond and adapt.

 But how do we know what should change and where to invest?
-What evidence should be used to plan, design and build the future infrastructure of care?
-Who is researching the way forward, and how is analysis and evidence being used by the policy makers and the professionals with responsibility for the healthcare built environment?
+What evidence should be used to plan, design, and build the future infrastructure of care?
+Who is researching the way forward?
+How are analysis and evidence being used by the policymakers and the professionals with responsibility for the healthcare-built environment?
 How can we best learn from each other?

 These challenges and questions sit at the heart of the 2018 workshop’s themes:

 - What is the future for health systems and health infrastructure designed for care closer to home?

 - How can we build a strong, pan-European knowledge base to meet this need, using academic research and practitioner experience in a structured way?

 The 86 participants looked at infrastructure development outside the field of grand hospital developments.
 Thus by concentrating on community hospitals and smaller-scale mental health units, enhanced primary care centers and specialist health secondary care facilities.
 Cases from Norway, Malta, Scotland, Finland, and other European countries were presented to help us to explore the trends and the challenges.